Customize your Resume using Targeted Keywords

 Humans respond to keyword optimization too.
 Recruiters know what keywords they are looking for (they wrote the job posting!), and they want to see them quickly and easily.
 Help them!

-Include Relevant Resume Keywords in ALL Sections
+Expand Your Document to Include ALL Relevant Resume Keywords

 This is like having a closet full of clothes that you can pick and choose from to make the perfect outfit for a specific occasion.
-It becomes the database you draw from to create a customized resume.

 Experience Keywords